How to Detect Plumbing Leaks Inside Walls

 Stains can remain on walls long after a leak has been repaired.
 The key difference is whether moisture is still active.

-To confirm active damage:
+To confirm active moisture:

 • Observe whether the stain becomes damp again